TK - Kindergarten - Young 1st Grade

 Literature provides an amazing springboard for learning about our world.
 From fictional stories that teach lessons about social-emotional challenges and friendship to informational texts that explain the wonders of the world, quality literature is essential in creating a balanced literacy program and sparking a love for learning!
 In kindergarten, students will delve into engaging topics and themes using fictional and informational texts.
 In addition to providing a platform for learning about language, story structure, characters, setting, sentence structure, basic grammar, and more, this learning block is where stories come alive through fun projects such as crafts, art, Reader's Theater, and more!

-In kindergarten, science concepts are generally interwoven into themes during our Learning Through Literature block.
-In this block, we present a selection of informative texts that center around science concepts such as animals, planting, seasons, weather, and more.
+Science is offered once weekly as a whole group experience in the afternoons.
+In this block, we present a selection of engaging, teacher-curated, standards-based units that focus on concepts such as animals, planting, seasons, weather, and more.
 Science is also integrated into play experiences, outdoor exploration, art, science projects, building activities, experiments, and more!

 For students wanting a deeper STEAM experience, we highly recommend adding our "Full STEAM Ahead" project-based learning enrichment day!